thomasmueller/bau-lang/doc/performance.md

 # Performance and Efficiency

-Performance and efficiency have multiple aspects: ease of learning and usage, developer productivity, compilation speed, startup time, runtime performance, and memory usage.
+Performance and efficiency have multiple aspects: ease of learning and usage (developer productivity), compilation speed, startup time, runtime performance, and memory usage.

-This language transpiles to C, enabling use in embedded and server contexts while taking advantage of highly optimized C toolchains.
-It does slow down compilation a bit, compared to pure C.
+This language transpiles to C, which has a highly optimized toolchain, and is available for embedded systems and server usage.
+This added step does slow down compilation a bit, compared to pure C.

 Startup time is significantly faster than that of virtual machine-based languages like Java or C#, as there is no VM or runtime to initialize.

-In terms of runtime performance, the language aims to compete with high-performance languages such as C, Rust, Go, Java, and Swift.
+Runtime performance: this language aims to compete with high-performance languages such as C, Rust, Go, Java, and Swift.
-It avoids a tracing garbage collector, helping maintain low and predictable memory usage and eliminating GC pauses.
+It avoids a tracing garbage collector, which results in low memory usage and eliminates GC pauses.

-There is some runtime overhead from features like reference counting and array bounds checking.
+Memory safety results in runtime overhead from reference counting and array bounds checking.
 However, for performance-critical sections, this overhead can be mitigated:
-The language supports ownership semantics for references, and range-restricted index variables, enabling the compiler to safely eliminate these checks where applicable.
+The language supports ownership semantics for references, and range-restricted index variables, so that the compiler can eliminate these checks where applicable.
+The complexity of these features is however not needed in the majority of the cases, which results in simple code and high productivity.

 ## Benchmarks